yutee/devops-react-fastapi/README.md

-Here’s the updated and fully detailed README with all the additional instructions incorporated:

----

 # Full-Stack FastAPI and React Template - DevOps November CV Challenge

 Welcome to the **Full-Stack FastAPI and React Template** repository!
 This project serves as a demo application for the **DevOps November Resume Challenge**, where participants will deploy a full-stack application with a **FastAPI** backend and **ReactJS** frontend using **ChakraUI**.
 Additionally, participants will set up monitoring and logging tools, configure a reverse proxy, and deploy the application to a cloud platform, showcasing their end-to-end DevOps skills.